 Congress created the annual labor day holiday in 1894 to honor the nobility of work.
 It was also meant to remind the indolent rich of a nobility they will never have.
-An important part of my financial planning practice is retirement planning — that is, developing a plan to retain your dignity and nobility after … Continue reading The Joy of Labor
+An important part of my financial planning practice is retirement planning — that is, developing a plan to retain your dignity and nobility after working many years.
+The most common mistake I see is…

 What, me worry??